Eternity-Studios/SCP_Intrusion_2/README.md

 << Content >>

 The Scarlet King has invaded our reality.

-Players play as Weaponsized Class-V .aics built by the SCP Foundation Save Humanity.
+Players play as Weaponsized Class-V .aics built by the SCP Foundation.

+Save Humanity.
 Save This Reality.